Student Stories

 Navez Dircio, born in Mexico and raised in Bend, was himself a student who struggled with reading and writing — and he knows that his own special education teacher was integral to his success.
 That perspective helps make him an understanding and relatable educator.

-Today, in addition to his work as a learning specialist, he also serves as a part-time instructor for COCC's Education discipline, a school ambassador for the National Honor Society, and he coaches soccer.
+Today, in addition to his work as a learning specialist, he also serves as a part-time instructor for COCC's Education program, a school ambassador for the National Honor Society, and he coaches soccer.
 He deeply values his diverse career: "Every day, I am excited to see students and to work with them."

 Yoko GodloveYoko Godlove